Take Action: Brushing Tips

-Fluoride supplements for kids who don’t have fluoride in their water are covered under the Affordable Care Act, the health care reform law passed in 2010.
+Fluoride supplements for kids ages 6 months to 5 years who don’t have fluoride in their water are covered under the Affordable Care Act, the health care reform law passed in 2010.
 Depending on your insurance plan, your child may be able to get fluoride supplements at no cost to you.

 For information about other services for children that are covered by the Affordable Care Act, visit HealthCare.gov.